Location

 25.74113

-The Rain Garden is a lush, ecologically focused landscape designed to capture, filter, and reuse stormwater while showcasing South Florida’s native plant communities.
+The Rain Garden is a lush, ecologically-focused landscape designed to capture, filter, and reuse stormwater while showcasing South Florida’s native plant communities.
 Its layered vegetation supports birds, pollinators, and other wildlife, creating a shaded, serene environment for quiet enjoyment.
 Educational elements highlight the importance of green infrastructure and habitat restoration within the urban core.
+Located at SW 17th Ave. and US-1.

 US1 & SW 17th Avenue